egorozh/Slang.NET/README.md

 Type-safe i18n for .NET

-Slang.NET is a .NET port of the [slang for dart](https://pub.dev/packages/slang) from the Dart/Flutter community.
+Slang.NET is a .NET port of the [slang](https://pub.dev/packages/slang) from the Dart/Flutter community.

 ## Getting Started: